gettingfunkier/mini-stardew-valley/README.md

 # Mini Stardew Valley!
 #### A terminal-based, cosy farming sim, written in Java as a practice/passion project <3

-> A friend convinced me to play ConcernedApe's **Stardew Valley**, and I loved it so much I felt compelled to develop a mini fan version for myself.
+> A friend convinced me to play ConcernedApe's Stardew Valley.
+I quickly fell in love and grinded my farm all the way to Year 3, levelled all abilities to 10, and built a cosy farm.
+I loved it so much I felt compelled to develop a mini fan version for myself, and that's what this is!
+A mini, terminal Stardew Valley.

 ## Directory